13 15 15Call

 Public Liability Claims Guide.

-When you’re out and about, whether you’re shopping, enjoying recreational activities, or visiting a public building, the last thing you expect is to be injured in an accident.
-But if you are injured, you may need time off work and medical treatment and this can create significant financial stress for you and your family.
-A public liability compensation claim can be a real lifeline, providing financial support while you recover, and in some cases significant lump sums.
+When you’re out and about shopping, enjoying recreational activities, or visiting a public building, the last thing you expect is to be injured in an accident.
+But if you’re injured in a slip, fall or any other accident in a public place, you may need time off work and medical treatment and this can create financial stress for you and your family.
+A public liability claim can be a real lifeline, providing financial support while you recover, and for more serious injuries, significant lump sums.

 A public liability claim is a claim for compensation to cover the losses you incur from being injured in a public place.
 It can include amounts for:

-All public places and buildings, including rental properties, are required to have public liability insurance in NSW.
+Most public places and buildings, including rental properties, have public liability insurance in NSW.
 So if you’re injured in one of these buildings and you make a public liability claim, it’s likely you’ll be claiming compensation from the public liability insurer.

 Ask yourself these three questions: